 Puerto Madryn to Punto Tombo

-Puerto Madryn to Punta Tombo penguin colony is an example of one of many short, worthwhile road trips in Argentina that allows visitors to get to remote destinations in the absense of public transportation options.
+Puerto Madryn to Punta Tombo penguin colony is an example of one of many short, worthwhile road trips in Argentina that allow visitors to get to remote destinations in the absence of public transportation options.

 The ecological reserve and penguin colony at Punto Tombo is located 180 km from Puerto Madryn in the Chubut province.